 Prior to joining Fountain Tire in 1984, Brian was a partner in an Edmonton Chartered Accountants firm and an instructor with the Faculty of Business at the University of Alberta.

 Barry James (’80 BCom)

 Mr. James recently retired as a partner of PricewaterhouseCoopers after spending 36 years with the firm.
 He became a partner in the tax practice in 1989 and subsequently became a partner in the audit group.
 Mr. James was Office Managing Partner in Edmonton for 10 years, from 2001 to 2011.
 He has served as Chair of the Stollery Childrens’ Hospital Foundation and has been a Director of the Edmonton Space and Science Foundation, the Support Network Foundation and the Shaw Conference Centre.
 Currently, Mr. James is a Senator of the University of Alberta, a Trustee of the University Hospital Foundation and is on the Executive Committee of the Edmonton Chapter of the Institute of Corporate Directors.

 Cory Janssen (’04 BCom)

 Cory Janssen Co-founded Investopedia in 1999, an online tool for educating investors, which was purchased by Forbes Media in 2007.
 He remained with the company for several years, before leaving to found Galt Capital Inc., a private investment company.
-He is also currently the Director of Brace Tool, and the Co-Founder of Janalta Interactive, an online publisher or educational websites in a variety of industries.
+He is also currently the Director of Brace Tool, and the Co-Founder of Janalta Interactive, an online publisher of educational websites including Techopedia, Safeopedia, Corrosionpedia, and Justipedia (among others).